CahootsMalone/interstate-76-stuff/file-format-vehicle-list.md

 ![Selection screen fixed: emplacement](images/img-selection-screen-emplacement-fixed.png)

 The emplacement VCFs have a similar issue: their names take up all 16 bytes used to store a name in the VCF and don't leave room for a terminating null byte.
-As shown above, on the selection screen, their names have the start of the VDF name ("vxsa") appended, followed by several apparently random characters.
+As shown above, on the selection screen their names have the start of the VDF name ("vxsa") appended, followed by several apparently random characters.